floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading.md

 Copyright 2020 floragunn GmbH
 -->

-# Upgrading Search Guard
+# Updating Search Guard
 {: .no_toc}

 {% include toc.md %}

-If you're looking for specific upgrade instructions from 6.x to 7.x, please follow the [steps described here](../_docs_installation/installation_upgrading_6_7.md).
+If you're looking for specific upgrade instructions from SG 53, please follow the [steps described here](../_docs_installation/sg53_migration.md).
 {: .note .js-note .note-warning}

 The following instructions assume that Search Guard has been installed on your cluster previously and that the Search Guard configuration index already exists.